How are my rates calculated?

 |Fire Services Property Levy (Residential)||$117.00 + (0.000053 x $425,000)||$139.53|

 The City of Ballarat does not currently levy a municipal charge.
 A municipal charge is a flat charge that can be used to offset some of the council’s administrative costs.

 What are the different types of valuations?

-- Capital Improved Value (CIV): the total market value of the land as well as the buildings and any other improvements such as fences, sheds, swimming pools etc.
+Capital Improved Value (CIV): is the total market value of the land as well as the buildings and any other improvements such as fences, sheds, swimming pools etc.

 What happens if I disagree with my rates valuation?

 If you disagree with the valuation, you may object.
 Objections must happen within two months of the date of issue on the notice and must be submitted online.